DiogenesPolanco/DiogenesPolanco/README.md

 ### Hi there, I'm Diogenes Polanco 👋

-I'm a Software Developer, Full Stack .NET Developer & Linux Enthusiast!
-- 🔭 I’m currently working on Claro Dominicana
+Hi, I'm Diogenes.
+Talented and hardworking web developer to create elegant solutions in the shortest time possible.
+I have developed e-commerce web applications, customer web portals, documentary publishing websites, educational training platforms, and donation web applications for a local charity.
+Passionate about software architecture and cloud computing.
+Regular attendee at events for web developers and software development communities.
 - 🌱 I’m currently learning `python`
-- 🥅 2021 Goals: Enjoy life with my family and contribute more to other open source projects
+- 🥅 2022 Goals: Enjoy life with my family and contribute more to other open source projects
 - ⚡ Fun fact: I love ☕ | 🌊 | 🐶 |💻

 ### Languages and Tools: